williamphelps13/williamphelps13/README.md

 <br />

-I'm a cycling ethusiast certified sommelier turned software developer who is currently biking, siping, and coding in Denver, CO 🚴🏼‍♂️🍷🍺💻🖱👨🏻‍💻
+I'm a cycling ethusiast, certified sommelier turned software developer - currently biking, siping, and coding in Denver, CO 🚴🏼‍♂️🍷💻

 **About me**

-- 💻 Currently finishing up a 1500hr Front-End program at [Turing School of Software and Design](https://turing.edu/)
+- 💻 Currently finishing up a 1500hr Front-End Development program at [Turing School of Software and Design](https://turing.edu/)

-- 📈 Currently most proud of a wine pairing app (Pocket Somm) built with React Hooks, an Air Quality Index comparison app (Breezy) built with TypeScript, and a Movie Review aggregating site built with React
+- 📈 Currently most proud of a wine pairing app ([Pocket Somm](https://github.com/williamphelps13/pocket-somm)) built with React Hooks, an Air Quality Index comparison app ([Breezy](https://github.com/williamphelps13/breathe-easy) built with TypeScript, and a Movie Review aggregating site ([Top-Notch Tomatillos](https://github.com/williamphelps13/top-notch-tomatillos)) built with React

 - ❤️ I love learning new ideas and technologies.
 I know I am bettering myself when I am experiencing that ideal combination of exhileration, frustration, and just the slightest inclination to ease up.
 Don't ease up.
 Lean in.